unimarkup/specification/README.md

   a.
 Sub numbered list with latin symbols

 a.
 Numbered list with latin symbols
   a.
-Sub numbered list with latin symbols {numbered list attributes}
+Sub numbered list with latin symbols {<numbered list attributes>}

-1. Numbered list with id {#numbered-list-id}
+1. Numbered list with id { "id" : "numbered-list-id" }
   1. Sub numbered list indented 2 spaces

 Paragraph not for a numbered list